-The local plan serves as a four-year action plan to develop, align and integrate the region and local area's job-driven workforce development systems, and provides the platform to achieve the local area's visions and strategic and operational goals.
+The local plan serves as a four-year action plan to develop, align and integrate the region and local area's jobdriven workforce development systems, and provides the platform to achieve the local area's visions and strategic and operational goals.
 The local plan sets forth the strategy to:

-- Direct investments in economic, education and workforce training programs to focus on providing relevant education and training to ensure that individuals, including youth and individuals with barriers to employment, have the skills to compete in the job market and that employers have a ready supply of skilled workers (§ 679.500(a)(1)); - Apply job-driven strategies in the one-stop system (§ 679.500(a)(2)); - Enable economic, education and workforce partners to build a skilled workforce through innovation in, and alignment of, employment, training and education programs (§ 679.500(a)(3)); and - Incorporate the local plan into the regional plan per § 679.500(a)(4).
+- Direct investments in economic, education and workforce training programs to focus on providing relevant education and training to ensure that individuals, including youth and individuals with barriers to employment, have the skills to compete in the job market and that employers have a ready supply of skilled workers; - Apply job-driven strategies in the one-stop system; - Enable economic, education and workforce partners to build a skilled workforce through innovation in, and alignment of, employment, training and education programs; and - Incorporate the local plan into the regional plan per 20 CFR 679.540.